Skip to main content

 Geographical area Europe

-Categories Environment and Climate change Climate Change Green and Circular Economy Coastal and Marine Environment Raw Materials
+Categories Alternatives Assessment Environment and Climate Change Climate Change Green and Circular Economy Coastal and Marine Environment Raw Materials

 Tags biodegradable sustainability aquatic aquatic environments